manish465/Brain/ReadmeGen.Ai - Requirement.md

 The goal is to save developers time, improve project onboarding, and ensure that even minimal or undocumented repositories have presentable, informative README files.
 ## Scope
+- Generator Service : Will take a link to repository and return a `Readme.md`
+- Prompt Service : Will take a link to repository and return a prompt for it